morassman/process-palette/README.md

 ## User Interface
 ### Process Palette Panel
 Process Palette has a small panel that lists all the commands that are configured.
 It can be toggled by pressing `Ctrl-Alt-P` or from the menu `Packages|Process Palette|Toggle`.
-From here one can see all the commands and even run them.
+From here one can see all the commands and also run them.

 ![Screenshot](https://github.com/morassman/process-palette/blob/master/resources/panel-basic.png?raw=true)

 Pressing the down arrow in the top right corner will hide the panel.

+### Process Instances
+Multiple instances of a process can run at a time.
+The process ID of each instance is shown on the right in the form of a button.
+Pressing the button will show that process' output.
+The process can be manually terminated by pressing the square stop button next to the process ID.

+### Process Output Panel
-If the command is configured to output to the Process Palette panel then clicking on the name of the command will cause the panel to switch to showing the output that was produced by the command when it was executed.
+If the command is configured to output to the Process Palette panel then clicking on the process ID button will cause the panel to switch to showing the output of that process.

 ![Screenshot](https://github.com/morassman/process-palette/blob/master/resources/panel-output-basic.png?raw=true)

-From here one can return to the list by pressing the button in the top left corner.
+The other process instances will still be shown, but the selected one will be highlighted.

 Scroll lock can be toggled with the lock button.
-Scroll lock will also enable when one starts to scroll or clicks on the output while the process is running.
+Scroll lock will also enable when one starts to scroll or clicks on the output.
 It will automatically disable when one scrolls to the bottom.

 The output can be cleared by pressing the trash can button.

+From here one can return to the list by pressing the button in the top left corner.

 ### Notifications
 Each time a process is executed a message will be shown in the top right hand corner.
 A successful execution with an exit status code of 0 will show a success message.
 Anything other than 0 will show a warning.
 If the process could not be executed at all then a fatal message is shown.
 What these messages display can be configured or even disabled completely as will be seen in the Advanced Configuration section.